holstt/google-drive-discordbot/README.md

 Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in /Secrets

-Either run the project natively or use the provided Dockerfile.
+Either run the project natively or use the provided Dockerfile to run it in Docker.

 #### Native
 1. `git clone https://github.com/roedebaron/google-drive-service.git`